katekorobova/youtube-app-backend/README.md

 ```

 #### Install Dependencies:
-Use Maven to download and set up all dependencies:
+Use the Maven Wrapper (./mvnw or mvnw.cmd for Windows) to download and set up all dependencies:
 ```
-mvn clean install
+./mvnw clean install
 ```

 #### Run the Application:
 Start the Spring Boot server:
 ```
-mvn spring-boot:run
+./mvnw spring-boot:run
 ```
 The backend will run at http://localhost:<desired_server_port>.